metabase/metabase/docs/troubleshooting-guide/application-database.md

     java -jar metabase.jar migrate release-locks
     ```

-2. Once this command completes, restart your Metabase instance normally (*without* the `release-locks` flag).
+2. Once this command completes, restart your Metabase instance normally (*without* the `migrate release-locks` flag).

 ## Is the app database corrupted?